elisoncrum/piipan/docs/engineering-team-practices.md

 Dependabot does not support package lock files with .NET and so the automated PRs that it generates will fail in CI.

 To address these Dependabot PRs, a developer can:
-- assign the PRs to themselves (typically in bulk via the Asignee function)
+- assign the PRs to themselves (typically in bulk via the Assignee function)
 - follow the [steps to update dependencies](./update-deps.md) using a a new PR

 The Dependabot PRs should close automatically after the new PR is merged.